House Tour: Ashley Road, London, England

 Within weeks of moving in we set about remodeling the kitchen: whilst we are fairly handy with average DIY challenges (we’re excellent at wallpapering, it turns out), we were certainly not up to the task of relocating the new, modern hot water boiler to an upstairs airing cupboard.
 Plus the age of the property, with its flaking walls and wooden sub-floor, put us off tackling the kitchen installation ourselves.

-So we found a reliable local contractor, went to a swish kitchen showroom and designed our dream kitchen, then spent several weeks sourcing cheaper versions of all the items in the dream version (thank you Internet and IKEA!)
-After a couple of months our living room was filled with all the sparkling new materials/tiles/cabinet units/ new sink/ faucets/ appliances etc and we simply watched in awe as our contractor’s team transformed the place in just ten impressively productive days!
+So we found a reliable local contractor, went to a fancy kitchen showroom and designed our dream kitchen, then spent several weeks sourcing cheaper versions of all the items in the dream version (thank you Internet and IKEA!)
+After a couple of months our living room was filled with sparkling new materials/ tiles/ cabinet units/ new sink/ faucets/ appliances and we simply watched in awe as our contractor’s team transformed the place in just ten impressively productive days!

-After the team left, we had a crazy weekend repainting the walls a crisp white, choosing to highlight the now filled-in defunct chimney surround a soft aqua to match the glass table top (Farrow & Ball’s Pale Powder).
+After the team left, we had a busy weekend repainting the walls a crisp white, choosing to highlight the now filled-in defunct chimney surround with Farrow & Ball’s Pale Powder – a pale aqua-green to match the glass table top.
 The painting is a reproduction of Morning Star by Alphonse Mucha that I did during my art college years, and provided the color inspiration for the whole kitchen.

-Finally, the mini roof terrace was in need of major TLC.
-We painted the peeling railing a smart white, had the bitumen surfacing repaired and then protected with blue-gray-tan toned cement paving slabs and natural pebbles along the drain channel, added a few pretty potted plants and enjoyed several fine months of living in our first home.
+Finally, the mini roof terrace/ balcony was in need of major TLC.
+We painted the peeling railing a smart white, had the bitumen surfacing repaired and then protected with blue-gray-tan toned cement paving slabs and natural pebbles along the drain channel, added a few pretty potted plants and enjoyed several fine summer evenings in our first home.

 Some two years later we moved to the south of France!